APPENDIX O

 Edward and Louisa's son William James Howard married Louise Jones on 8 August 1880 at Holy Trinity, Harrow Green, Essex.
 In 1881 they were living at 2 Woodstock Cottages, Chatsworth Road, where William was a joiner.
 Their 8 year old nephew Jonah Gordon was living with them.
 In 1891 they were at Claremont Villas, Plumstead.
 William, aged 34 was still a joiner.
 Their eldest five children had been born.
 In 1901 the family are at 73, Punnett Road, Plumstead, but strangely the head of the household is shown as "David" Howard, a 44 year old carpenter!!.
 All six children had now been born,

 In 1911 William and Louisa were at 365, High Street, Plumstead where William, aged 54 was a carpenter for the local council.
 The census shows that they had 6 children of which 5 survived.
 Marion, aged 25, Mabel, aged 23 and Ethel, aged 19, all remained at home.
 William James Howard of 365, High Street, Plumstead died on 27 February 1918.
 He was buried on 5 March 1918 in Greenwich.
 Probate was granted to Louisa Howard, widow.
+I can find no trace of Louisa in 1921 at the current time.
 Louisa Howard may have died in 1939 in Dartford Kent.

 Edward and Louisa's son Edward David Howard married Annie Sophia Knight in 1888 in Hoo.
 In 1891 they were living at 42, Risedale Road, Plumstead and Edward, aged 31, was a joiner.
 Their eldest son had been born.
 In 1901 Edward and Annie were at 327, Dersingham Avenue, East Ham where Edward, aged 40 was an oil and colour man working on his own account, a further seven children had been born.
 In 1911 they were living at 40 First Avenue, Manor Park, Edward, aged 50 was a joiner.
 They had twelve children, all surviving and still at home.

-- Arthur Wharton Howard.
+• Arthur Wharton Howard.
 Born 8 January 1897 in Forest Gate.
 Arthur married Margaret Mary Ann Bundick on 19 May 1921 at St John's Church, Stratford.
 In 1939 they were living at 65, Crossways, Romford where "Wharton" was a house decorator.
-They had two children.
+They had three children, Evelyn Iris Howard (1921 -2003), a counter clerk for the civil service in 1939, Arthur A Howard (1924-1924) and Ralph Raymond Howard (1925 -2006).
 Arthur Wharton Howard of 9, Southern Way, Romford died on 20 January 1972.
 Margaret Mary Ann Howard of 9, Southern Way, Romford died on 17 July 1974.
+I have been in contact with Liisa Daniels, Arthur and Margaret's great granddaughter who has fond memories of visiting them in Southern Way,

-- Ernest Howard.
-Born 4 March 1897 in London.
+• Ernest Ponzio Howard.
+Born 4 March 1898 in London.
 Ernest emigrated to New Zealand where in March 1917 he enlisted in the New Zealand Expeditionary Force.
+However to enlist in March 1917, the minimum age was 20, and as Ernest was just 19 he must have lied about his age.
+On 15 October 1917 he qualified as a first mate of a foreign going steamship.
 He was discharged on 28 May 1919.
-His next of kin in the UK was his mother, but in New Zealand it was his aunt Mrs Bradley of Konini, Pahiatua.
+His next of kin in the UK was his mother, but in New Zealand, it was his aunt Mrs Bradley of Konini, Pahiatua.

-- Harold Rupert Howard.
+• Harold Rupert Howard.
 Born 8 October 1903 in Manor Park.
 Baptised 25 October 1903 at St Michael and All Angels, Manor Park.
+In 1911 he was still living with his parents.
+It's not clear what happened after that.
 Harold R Howard died in 1949 in Romford, Essex.

 In 1939 Edward and Annie were still living at 40, First Avenue, East Ham.
 Edward was a retired joiner.
 Their daughter Dorothy remained at home and was described as "incapacitated".
 Mary Ann Knight, born 26 August 1854 (presumably a relative of Annie's) was living with them.
 Edward D Howard died on 30 September 1940.
 Annie S Howard died in 1949 in East Ham.